 How Do You Make Strawberry Basil Simple Syrup?

 This is the key to a great strawberry gin rickey cocktail.
-A simple syrup is the term for sugar dissolved in water, but here we are adding strawberries and basil for flavour.
+A simple syrup is the term for sugar dissolved in water, but here we are adding fresh berries and basil for flavour.

 You need to bring those ingredients to a simmer and then let it cook until nice and thick.
 The resulting strawberry basil simple syrup is amazing in this variation on a classic gin rickey.
 It also keeps for up to a week in the refrigerator so you can make extra.